 Laser technicians experience a variety of benefits within this career field.
 More people are seeking out cosmetic laser technology in order to improve their aesthetic appearance, and laser technicians are the ones who are trained to provides these type of treatments.
 It’s also a cosmetic industry, meaning there is no hassle of insurance.
 The money you make from your client is entirely your profit.

 One of the greatest things about becoming a laser technician is the time it takes to receive your certification.
-Unlike esthetician school, which can takes months to complete, laser hair removal school can be completed in 1-2 weeks.
+Unlike esthetician school, which can takes months to complete, laser hair reduction school can be completed in 1-2 weeks.
 Earning your certification includes classroom learning as well as your hands-on clinical training.

 Careers as a laser technicians are very versatile.
 Many laser technicians continue on to work in doctor’s offices, dermatology clinics, health care facilities, medical spas, salons, laser facilities, or health and fitness locations.

-Before you consider laser hair removal school, you must be aware of these types of work environment.
+Before you consider laser hair reduction school, you must be aware of these types of work environment.
 This is a career that allows you to interact with people on a daily basis while helping improve their skin concerns.
 Most people who become laser technicians are friendly and kind to clients in order to build a relationship with them in hopes they may return for more treatments.

 To become a laser technician in most states, you must meet the following requirements:

 - Have a high school diploma or GED

 - Pass an exam during your laser course